Prince Amanda

-Prince Amanda (born 23 March 2001) is a professional soccer player.
-He has received call-ups to training camps for the Canadian youth national teams.
+Prince David Amanda (born 23 March 2001) is a Tanzanian professional footballer who plays for Edmonton BTB SC in League1 Alberta.

 Early life

 Amanda was born in Tanzania, where his family was living in a refugee camp after fleeing the Democratic Republic of Congo due to the civil war.
 He and his family immigrated to Canada when he was eight, where he grew up in Edmonton.

 Amanda began playing organized football with Sherwood Park SA.
 At age twelve, Amanda switched to Edmonton Xtreme FC.
 In 2015, Amanda joined the academy program of FC Edmonton.

 Club career

 On 15 February 2019, Amanda signed his first professional contract with Edmonton ahead of the club's first season in the Canadian Premier League.
 On 16 October 2019, Amanda made his debut as a starter in a 3–1 win over Pacific FC, in which he scored the opening goal and assisted on another.
 After the 2020 season, his contract option for 2021 was not picked up making him a free agent.
 After having discussions to join another CPL club in 2021, on October 1, 2021, he ultimately re-joined FC Edmonton for the remainder of the 2021 season, with contract options for 2022 and 2023.
 On February 9, 2022, the club announced that Amanda and all but two other players would not be returning for the 2022 season.

+In 2023, he played a match with Blue Devils FC in League1 Ontario, before switching to join Alliance United FC.

+In 2024, he signed with the St. Albert Impact in League1 Alberta.